-If you got here as part of an irregular arrival, you are deemed a "designated foreign national."
-The Minister of Public Safety advises individuals when they become a designated foreign national.
+If you got here as part of an irregular arrival, you are deemed a “designated foreign national.”
+The Minister of Public Safety advises individuals when they become designated foreign nationals.

 You cannot apply for H&C until five years have passed since: